Courtney8606/Project-Acebook-Go-React/README.md

 3. **Post Management**: Users have the ability to manage their posts by deleting them if needed.
 They can also unlike posts they've previously liked and delete comments they've made on posts.

+4. **Profile photos**: Users can upload a profile picture up to 10 MB in size.
+If they chose not to upload a profile picture then they will have the default profile picture.

 ### Project Goals